sebastianharko/adv-es-cqrs-ddd/README.md

 * [Akka Streams: A Motivating Example (2017)](http://blog.colinbreck.com/akka-streams-a-motivating-example/) You should read *everything* by Colin Breck ([@breckcs](https://twitter.com/breckcs?lang=en)) but this one in particular is a great start.
 * [Akka Persistence: Testing Persistent Actors (2016)](http://tudorzgureanu.com/akka-persistence-testing-persistent-actors/) by Tudor Zgureanu ([@tudor_zgureanu](https://twitter.com/tudor_zgureanu)).
 Straight forward.
 Message in.
 Message out.
 * [CQRS increases consistency (2016)](https://jazzy.id.au/2016/10/08/cqrs-increases-consistency.html) by James Roper ([@jroper](https://twitter.com/jroper?lang=en)).
 Fav quote: "*If someone says using CQRS in microservices means you lose consistency - they have failed to acknowledge that they lost consistency the moment they started using microservices, it was not CQRS that lost them that consistency.*"
-* [Eventuate's documentation](http://rbmhtechnology.github.io/eventuate/) contains a wealth of knowledge and information and is an excellent read.
+* [Eventuate's documentation](http://rbmhtechnology.github.io/eventuate/) by Martin Krasser ([@mrt1nz](https://twitter.com/mrt1nz)) contains a wealth of knowledge and information and is an excellent read. :star::star::star::star::star:

 # Academic Papers